Types of endoscopies

 You shouldn’t eat or drink anything after midnight the night before the procedure.
 This includes gum or mints.
 However, you can usually have clear liquids after midnight up to six hours before the endoscopy if your procedure is in the afternoon.
 Clear liquids include:

-- coffee without cream or sugar
+- coffee without cream

 - apple juice

-- clear sodas
+- clear soda

 You should avoid drinking anything red or orange.